Find a comfortable position sitting, standing or laying down.

 It is common to try too hard and have too many outside muscles tighten.

 This is an internal exercise and correct technique is vital.

-Doing pelvic floor muscle exercises the wrong way can be bad for you, so please see a health professional if you cannot feel your muscles hold or relax.
+Doing pelvic floor muscle exercises the wrong way can cause discomfort or aggravate bladder and bowel issues, so please see a healthcare professional if you are struggling to do your exercises.